K7MDL2/RF-Power-Meter-V1/README.md

             Be prepared to add an external 16bit ADC module for more accurate RF power measurements if needed (such as the ADS1115 or ADS1100).
             Works fine for votlage, current and temp measurements.
 I wil be using this version to monitor a Bird peak reading wattmeter buffered output which is in Watts, so it is a linear output vs. the usual log output from a normal Rf detector.

+    Rotor-Controller-UDP-Server.ino and related files: headless Rotator Controller operating on a Teensy 4.1 over ethernet UDP.
+            Uses the RF Wattmeter Desktop App for now resusing the same buttons.
+App to be updated for rotor support later.

     RF_Power_meter.ino: Arduino code that runs on the M5Stack with graphics and buttons.
             Has some new ADS1100 files to support external I2C connected ADSS1100 16bit ADC units from M5Stack.